starlightrobotics/starlight-sensing/DHT11/README.md

-# Raspberry Pi DHT11 Reader
+# Raspberry Pi and Arduino DHT11 Reader
-A Python script to read temperature and humidity data from a DHT11 sensor using a Raspberry Pi.
+Scripts to read temperature and humidity data from a DHT11 sensor using both a Raspberry Pi and Arduino.

-## Requirements
-#### Raspberry Pi with GPIO pins
+## Raspberry Pi with GPIO pins
 DHT11 temperature and humidity sensor
 Python 3
 Adafruit DHT library